rancher/docs/content/rancher/v2.6/en/neuvector-integration/_index.md

 ### Limitations

 * Currently, NeuVector feature chart installation fails when a NeuVector partner chart already exists.
 To work around this issue, uninstall the NeuVector partner chart and reinstall the NeuVector feature chart.

+* Users cannot access the NeuVector UI from Rancher for a custom RKE1 cluster.
+To work around this, restart the controllers; note that while the controller pods are restarting, it will take additional time for the controller pods to become active.

+* Container runtime is not auto-detected for different cluster types when installing the NeuVector chart.